Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 "When you go out to battle against your enemies, and the LORD your God delivers them into your hands and you take them away captive, and see among the captives a beautiful woman, and have a desire for her and would take her as a wife for yourself, then you shall bring her home to your house, and she shall shave her head and trim her nails.
 "She shall also remove the clothes of her captivity and shall remain in your house, and mourn her father and mother a full month; and after that you may go in to her and be her husband and she shall be your wife (Deuteronomy 21:10-13).

-And if we are being observant, we may be starting to understand how these verses reveal something profoundly important:
+And if we are being observant, we may noticed how all of these verses reveal something profoundly important:

 When a man and a woman bind in sexual union, a marriage is created.

 The marriages of Adam, Abraham, Jacob, and the Israelite marriages described in Deuteronomy 21:10-13 were all “private” matters between the husband, his wife, and their parents.
-There was no ceremony.
-And no one in authority granted, approved or authorized the marriage.
-And society continued to treat marriage as a private matter between individuals and their families for thousands of years.
+There was no official ceremony.
+And no one in authority granted, approved or authorized these marriages.
+And ancient societies continued to treat marriage as a private matter between individuals and their families for hundreds of years.

-Many thousands of years after Jacob's unfortunate marriage with Leah, Jesus came to our world and reiterated God's Old Covenant teaching on marriage and divorce:
+Over 1,900 years after Jacob's unfortunate marriage to Leah, Jesus came to our world and reiterated God's Old Covenant teaching on marriage and divorce:

 Some Pharisees came to Jesus, testing Him and asking, "Is it lawful for a man to divorce his wife for any reason at all?"
 And He answered and said, "Have you not read that He who created them from the beginning made them male and female, and said, 'for this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh'?
 "So they are no longer two, but one flesh.
 What therefore God has joined together, let no man separate."
 (Matthew 19:3-6).

-Let’s focus on verse 6 of the above passage, were Jesus said “What therefore God has joined together.”
+Let’s focus on that part of the passage were Jesus said “What therefore God has joined together.”
 Here the original Greek translated “joined together” is a word that means to fasten to a yoke.
-This word is used only two times in the Bible (Matthew 19:6 and Mark 10:9).
-And in both cases Jesus is talking to Jews.
+The word is used only two times within the Bible (Matthew 19:6 and Mark 10:9).
+And in both cases Jesus was talking to Jews.

 "You shall not plow with an ox and a donkey together.”

-Therefore way back in Deuteronomy, God established a principle that it’s not good to yoke unlike animals together.
-Different animals have different temperaments and strengths.
+So way back in Deuteronomy, God established a principle that it’s not good to yoke unlike animals together.
+Different animals have different strengths and temperaments.
 And they work at different speeds.
 So they cannot be made to effectively work together.

-But in Matthew 19:6 and Mark 10:9 (above), Jesus was talking about human beings being spiritually “yoked” in marriage.
-And Jesus was sharing how God intends a married couple to work together as equal partners who share common goals.
+But in Matthew 19:6 and Mark 10:9 (above), Jesus was talking about humans being spiritually yoked together in marriage.
+So the the Lord was telling us that God intends a married couple to work together as equal partners sharing common goals.

 Let’s assume that you’re a Christian.
-And you’ve found a potential non-Christian spouse.
+And you’ve found a potential mate who is not a Christian.
 This person appears “perfect” for you.
-You get along well.
-You have similar interests.
-And you thoroughly enjoy each other’s company.
+You get along well, have similar interests and thoroughly enjoy each other’s company.
 Furthermore, you both come from good families of honest people.
-And you cannot imagine what could possibly go wrong with the relationship.
+And you cannot imagine what could possibly go wrong with your relationship.

 So why would the Bible admonish a Christian to not marry a non-Christian, when everything seems so perfect?
 The answer is found in Matthew 10:34-36: